dn0912/SBDP_job_budgets/README.md

 To use the scripts you need the [AWS CLI](https://aws.amazon.com/cli/) installed on your machine.

+### How to get the aws_access_key_id and aws_secret_access_key

+1. Open the AWS Console
+2. On the top right click on your usename and select `My Security Credentials`

+3. Under `My security credentials` > tab `AWS IAM credentials` > `Access keys for CLI, SDK, & API access` > click `Create access key`

+### How to create key pair to access AWS EC2 instances
+Read from official [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html) how to create a key pair.

+Use the key name then when using the `./aws-resource-setup.sh` script.
+You can also find the key name again in your aws account: Go to `EC2 service` > `Key pairs` section

 ### 1. Setup AWS resources (Security group, EC2, S3 bucket with generated test data, SNS topic, DynamoDb tables)
 ```bash
 # chmod script to be executable